 Reg goes on to say:

 “Years of writing and research have revealed to me some remarkable stories of defiance and bravery, courage and endurance.
 As my research for Stolen From God progressed, I realised how little I knew about Black History in Britain; how little I’d been taught growing up; how little I knew of Empire and how it was made; how little I knew of the grand mansions and sprawling estates, and the enormous handed-down wealth, and the great men and women of history who symbolised greatness and colonial and racial superiority and to a large extent how their greatness was achieved, and at what cost to others….”

-“Many of the country estates have links with slavery; the Rolle family of Barnstaple and their estates in Barbados; the Vicar in Hatherleigh who was bequeathed 8 slaves in a will; John Hawkins and the first Slave expedition from Plymouth in 1562, and Bridgwater, the first British town to petition Parliament for abolition in 1785.”
+Many of the big country estates have links with slavery.
+The connections go right through the upper classes and even the clergy.
+For example, the Rolle family of Barnstaple had their slave labour estates in Barbados; the Vicar in Hatherleigh was bequeathed 8 slaves in a will; John Hawkins (along with his great friend Sir Francis Drake) was on the first Slave expedition from Plymouth in 1562.
+Ironically, Bridgwater became the first British town to petition Parliament for abolition in 1785.

-“And, of course a prominent figure in the Trade was Edward Colston of Bristol, whose legacy is everywhere in that city; schools, streets, Almshouses, hospitals, churches all benefitted from his generosity.
-Generosity enabled by his role as a member of the Royal African Company, which stole an estimated 84,000 enslaved men, women and children in the time that Colston was with the company.”
+And, of course, a prominent figure in the trade was Edward Colston of Bristol, whose legacy is everywhere in that city; schools, streets, Almshouses, hospitals, churches all benefited from his generosity.
+Generosity enabled by his role as a member of the Royal African Company, which stole an estimated 84,000 enslaved men, women and children in the time that Colston was with the company.

-Artist’s website: http://www.regmeuross.com/
+Artist’s website: regmeuross.com